I leave for FIVE MINUTES... No wonder Bowser always kidnaps the Princess!

 - In the Big Finish Doctor Who episode "The Resurrection of Mars", the Monk (an Affably Evil Time Lord and recurrent thorn in the Doctor's side) takes the Doctor's companion Tamsin to Halcyon, a carbon copy of Troperia.
 He then takes her a year into the future to find it utterly destroyed and desolate, having been "terraformed" by a small group of Ice Warriors seeking a new home.

-- Played depressingly straight in the recent Dark Reign crossover for Marvel.
+- Played depressingly straight in the Dark Reign crossover for Marvel.
 Norman Osborn is having a sickeningly easy time getting the entire US government to hand him control over the military and a private army of handpicked supervillains.

 - In an Alan Moore "Future Shock" story, evil overlords near the end of their training are assigned one of these to brutalize.